 In the back of my mind, I think I’ve always known that I would be a writer one day, having loved writing essays at school, letters to friends, answering exam questions, but that’s exactly where it stayed for many years – in the back of my mind.

 After university, not wanting to practise Law – the subject of my first degree – I went to California, and stayed there for several years, living first in San Francisco and later in Los Angeles.
 While there, I met a wide variety of interesting people whom I felt would be great in a novel, but making new friends and having a brilliant time, going to fascinating places and doing a wide variety of jobs, was not conducive to settling down to write a novel, and my career as an author was still very much in the future.

 On my return to England, I studied for an English degree and then started teaching at a secondary school.
 Not long after that, I met the man who became my husband.

-Teaching a subject that made huge demands in terms of preparation and marking, and with two lively sons a year apart in age, and a husband with a demanding job, it meant that although I loved writing, I couldn’t begin to think about writing a novel.
-Instead, I contented myself by writing voluminous letters.
-Looking back, I feel quite sorry for my friends, receiving such lengthy tomes from me in the middle of their busy days!
+Teaching a subject with a vast amount of preparation and marking, and with two lively sons a year apart in age, and a husband with a demanding job, meant that I couldn’t begin to think about writing a novel.
+Instead, I wrote voluminous letters.
+Looking back, I feel quite sorry for my friends, receiving my lengthy tomes in the middle of their busy days!

 After a few years in Berkshire, my husband’s work took us up to Cheshire, where I taught in a school in Widnes.
-For six of my years in the north west, I contributed weekly to the local newspapers on educational matters.
-My creative writing life, however, had to wait until my sons had completed university, we’d moved back south and I’d switched to supply teaching.
+For six of my years in the north west, I contributed weekly to local newspapers on educational matters.
+My creative writing life had to wait until my sons had completed university, and we’d moved back south.
 When that day finally came, I started writing a novel.